It’s rare to speak with a podcast guest who has had multiple near-death encounters.

 As Zeb explains, if a feature is requested and more than 20% of users will use it, ClickUp is likely to build it at some point.
 At their core, they want to remain a flexible platform where users can work in the style that best fits their preferences.
 But just because a feature has been built does not mean that everyone should be forced to deal with it in their daily interactions.

 Instead of pushing every new feature into the platform, many of those features are built as ClickApps.
-They're off by default and the users who want to take advantage of those features can simply toggle them on in their Workspace settings.
+As a result, they’re off by default, and the users who want to take advantage of those features can toggle them on in their Workspace settings.